fmca/Tupi/README.md

 # Tupi
-A language and interpreter support to describe, expand and execute extended finite-state machines (EFSM).
+Language and interpreter support to describe, expand and execute extended finite-state machines (EFSM).

 ###Language
 The main goal is to mimic every EFSM property in **code**: